2024 Wildfire Report

 Take command of wildfire risk management

-It’s time to think beyond “fire season” to tackle this growing challenge with a year-round approach to risk management.
+It's time to think beyond "fire season" with a year-round approach to risk management.

 Who can take command to protect the community?